tektutor/openshift-july-2025/Day2/README.md

 - Openshift recommends using RHCOS in master and worker nodes
 - In case your Openshift cluster uses RHCOS for master nodes and RHEL in worker nodes, then upgrading Openshift from webconsole or using oc command will not work
 - Openshift supports new features like Build, BuildConfig which aren't supported by Kubernetes
+- comes with Prometheus monitoring tool with Graphana visual dashboards pre-integrated
+- comes with pre-integrated RedHat marketplace from where we could selectively install additional operators
 </pre>

 ## Info - Cluster